NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 ## gRPC services: the `algebraic-server` and `geometric-server`

-[gRPC](https://grpc.io) is a modern high-performance, open-source Remote Procedure Call framework that allows you to define **services** and **message types** using [Protocol Buffers](https://protobuf.dev), a language-agnostic mechanism to serialize structured data.<br>
+[gRPC](https://grpc.io) is a modern high-performance, open-source Remote Procedure Call framework that allows you to define **services** and **message types** using [Protocol Buffers](https://protobuf.dev), a **language-agnostic** mechanism to serialize structured data.<br>
-It's a great choice for building distributed systems, as it provides a simple yet efficient and **type-safe** way to communicate between services.
+It's a great choice for building robust distributed systems, as it provides a simple yet efficient and **type-safe** way to communicate between services.

 Rust hasn't yet received official support for gRPC, but the [`tonic`](https://github.com/hyperium/tonic) project provides a feature-rich, production-ready implementation of gRPC for our beloved language.<br>
 Let's include the needed dependencies in the `Cargo.toml` file of the `algebraic-server` and `geometric-server`: